 Ever since first being invited to lecture at international seminars on corporate governance in Africa in 1999, we have had a strong personal interest in the continent and how we might help companies, parastatals and government organisations understand and achieve good governance.
 Indeed we have decided to make Africa a major focus of this website, analysing the state of governance on the continent and taking into account local issues in applying our approach.

 We believe passionately that all people in all nations have the potential to improve their circumstances.
 Their ability to do this is clearly affected by the governance of the country, in both the public and private sectors.
 We also believe that change is possible in all nations and there are encouraging signs from all over the world that this is beginning to happen.
-Indeed our first lecture in Africa, organised by the International Institute for Research in Johannesburg, followed the publication of the first King Report on corporate governance, a major first step towards acceptable international standards aimed at attracting more inward investment.
+Indeed our first lecture in Africa, in Johannesburg, followed the publication of the first King Report on corporate governance, a major first step towards acceptable international standards aimed at attracting more inward investment.
 Arguably this was the beginning of the journey for the whole continent towards better governance in Africa and we feel privileged to have played a small part in that beginning.